Netcracker/KubeMarine/documentation/Installation.md

 #### Mini-HA Scheme

-In this scheme, the master, balancer, and worker roles are all assigned to odd number of identical nodes (at least 3).
+In this scheme, the control-plane, balancer, and worker roles are all assigned to odd number of identical nodes (at least 3).
 In this scheme, it is mandatory to enable VRRP to leverage balancing.
 An example of this scheme is available in the [Mini-HA Inventory Example](../examples/cluster.yaml/miniha-cluster.yaml).

 The following image illustrates the Mini-HA scheme.